Sri600/golang-mysql-orm/README.md

 # ToDoList API

 ## Installation
-	1.you need to installaion MYSQL
+	1.you need to installaion MySQL
 	2.Change the db.go file database name also

 ## Import packages